PietJanHein/mpv/README.md

 - quit and remember time and values of volume and subtitles and all that for later: q
 - quit and don't remember all that: shift+Q
 - change fontsize of subtitles: shift+f/g
-- cycle through audio tracks or subtitles, there are hotkeys for it but you can also just click on the bar in the bottom
+- cycle through audio tracks or subtitles, there are hotkeys for it (you can cycle in both directions) but you can also just click on the bar in the bottom
 - change speed: [ and ]

+All the settings for mpv are in the config-file.